howtri/cScrape/readme.md

 It could also potentially get stuck on a URL and it would prevent exiting.

 Statistics from the threads on join.
 Or just more mature logging.

+Network comm could be more robust.
+There are some cases when the full buffer is not sent but more data is being sent.